Temhr/nixlab/README.md

 # Nixlab Features
 Contains
-- **Cachix**: cache service of prebuilt binaries; speeds installs, avoids compilation
+- **Cachix**: cache service of prebuilt binaries; speeds installs, avoids compilations
 - **Flakes**: a schema for writing, referencing, and sharing **Nix expressions**
   - consists of a filesystem tree with a flake.nix file in root directory; specifies:
     - metadata about the flake